-Joseph Loconte, Ph.D., is the newly appointed Senior Fellow in Christianity and Culture, as well as Associate Professor of History at The King’s College in New York City, where he teaches courses on Western Civilization, U.S. Foreign Policy, and International Human Rights.
+Joseph Loconte, Ph.D., is the director of the Simon Center for American Studies at the Heritage Foundation, and also holds the title of Senior Fellow in Christianity and Culture at The King’s College in New York City.
 He previously served as a Distinguished Visiting Professor at Pepperdine University’s School of Public Policy.
 He has also served as Senior Fellow and co-director of the Evangelicals and Civic Life program at the Ethics & Public Policy Center in Washington, D.C.
 He was named a Senior Fellow of the Trinity Forum in 2005.

 Mr. Loconte has been a frequent contributor to print and broadcast media.
 For ten years he was a monthly commentator on religion and the public square for National Public Radio’s All Things Considered.
 His other media appearances include the BBC, CNN, MSNBC, Fox News, and Aljazeera Television.
 In 2007 he co-hosted Britain and America, a weekly political program on the London-based 18 Doughty Street, the UK’s first internet-television program.
 His commentary has appeared in The New York Times, The Times of London, The Washington Post, The Wall Street Journal, The Weekly Standard, The New Republic, The American Interest, National Review, and Books and Culture.
 He is a regular contributor to The Huffington Post and the London-based Standpoint.